flake9025/stack-helper/README.md

 ```

 ### DTO
-All you have to do is to extend the Abstrac Dto class.
+All you have to do is to extend the Abstract Dto class.
 You can choose to use the same DTO for both Read and Write operations, or use a different one for each.
 for example :